Mud and the BOP

 Horizon BOP.
 Almost everything on the BOP is

 duplicated to make it failsafe.
 I found the schematic

 The original comes from the Department of Energy.

 The schematic actually comes from a spreadsheet.
 I have added slightly to it.
 I will explain later.

 The "kill" and "choke lines" carry mud to the lower part of the BOP.
 The lines originally ran alongside the riser to the Deepwater Horizon.
 While drilling, mud goes down the bore of the drill pipe.

 One of the things the BOP can do is seal the gap between the drill pipe and the well casing.
 There are two of these and they are labeled "annular."
 They might be activated if a kick occurs.
 They prevent mud from coming up around the drill pipe.

-If a hurricane is coming and you are in a hurry to leave, you might use the casing shear ram to disconnect the floating oil rig from the well head.
+If a hurricane is coming and you are in a hurry, you might use the casing shear ram to disconnect the drill ship from the well head.
 You have to remove the drill pipe first.

 The blind shear ram also completely and permanently blocks the BOP.
-It can be activated from several places on the oil rig.
-It is also automatically activated when the BOP looses hydraulic or electrical connection with the floating oil rig.
+It can be activated from several places on the drillship.
+It is also automatically activated when the BOP looses hydraulic or electrical connection with the drillship.
 The Deepwater Horizon disaster occurred as a direct result of the blind shear ram failing to do its job.
 The blind shear ram is the only major BOP component not duplicated.